nextmv-io/tour/working-with-stores/storing-custom-data.md

 # ![ears](../img/ears.png) Storing Custom Data

-A Hop store can manage any concrete type, including custom structs.
+A store can manage any concrete type, including custom structs.
 Let's define a `bunny` type with a few fields and a `String` method.

 ```go
 type bunny struct {